Skip to main content

 What is motorcycle insurance?

 Motorcycle insurance covers the financial cost of damage to your motorbike, theft, fire, and your legal liability for property damage you cause to other people's vehicles or buildings.
-In New Zealand, motorcycles are generally insured under a motor vehicle policy, the same type of product used for cars.
-However, the terms, excess amounts, and some benefit limits may differ for motorcycles compared to cars.
+Same policy type as cars.
+In New Zealand, motorcycles sit under a motor vehicle policy, but the terms, excess amounts, and some benefit limits can differ.
 The Accident Compensation Corporation (ACC) covers personal injury from riding accidents, including treatment costs and rehabilitation for the rider.
-ACC does not pay a cent towards repairing or replacing your bike.
-It also does not cover property damage you cause to someone else's car, fence, or building.
-That gap is exactly what motor vehicle insurance for your motorcycle fills.
+Not one cent goes towards repairing or replacing your bike, though.
+ACC also does not cover property damage you cause to someone else's car, fence, or building.
+A motor vehicle policy for your motorcycle fills that gap.

-Motorbikes face risks that cars do not.
-They are easier to steal, more exposed to weather damage, and more likely to be written off in an accident.
-Theft is a particular problem in Auckland and Hamilton, while Wellington riders deal with high winds and exposed coastal roads.
-Even a relatively minor collision can bend forks or compromise the frame, turning a low-speed drop into a total loss.
-Waka Kotahi (NZTA) requires riders to progress through a graduated licence system (learner licence, restricted licence, full licence), and your position on that ladder affects both your premiums and policy conditions.
-Some policy benefits, such as uninsured motorist cover, may have different limits for motorcycles than for cars.
-There are generally three tiers of cover available: comprehensive, Third Party Fire and Theft, and Third Party only.
+Bikes face risks cars simply do not.
+Easier to steal.
+More exposed to weather.
+More often written off in an accident.
+Theft hits hardest in Auckland and Hamilton, while Wellington riders battle high winds and salty coastal air on exposed roads.
+Even a low-speed drop can bend forks or crack the frame, turning a minor fall into a total loss.
+Waka Kotahi (NZTA) requires riders to progress through a graduated licence system (learner, restricted, full), and where you sit on that ladder shapes both your premiums and policy conditions.
+Some benefits like uninsured motorist cover may carry different limits for motorcycles than for cars.
+Three tiers of cover are generally on offer: comprehensive, Third Party Fire and Theft, and Third Party only.

 Types of motorcycle insurance available

-Motor vehicle policies for motorcycles generally come in three levels: Third Party only, Third Party Fire and Theft, and comprehensive.
-The right choice depends on the bike's value, how you ride, and how much risk you as a rider are comfortable carrying yourself.
+Motor vehicle policies for motorcycles come in three levels: Third Party only, Third Party Fire and Theft, and comprehensive.
+Which one fits depends on what the bike is worth, how you ride it, and how much risk you are willing to carry out of your own pocket.

 Third Party only

 The most basic level of motorcycle cover.
 Third Party only typically covers your legal liability for property damage you cause to another person's vehicle or property while riding.
-It generally does not pay for damage to your own bike, whether that is a cracked fairing, bent forks, or a written-off frame.
-If an uninsured driver hits you, you may need to pursue them personally for costs.
+Your own bike?
+Not covered.
+A cracked fairing, bent forks, a written-off frame.
+None of that is paid for under this tier.
+If an uninsured driver hits you, you may need to chase them personally for the repair costs.

 Typically covers